Getting Help for Heroin and Fentanyl Addiction

 Withdrawal Symptoms from Heroin and Fentanyl

 Those who become dependent or addicted to any substance experience withdrawal symptoms when they discontinue use.
 Opioids like heroin and fentanyl have particularly uncomfortable and dangerous withdrawal systems due to their powerful brain effects.
 Abruptly ceasing the drugs’ introduction to the system can cause severe depression, among other common withdrawal signs, including chills, nausea, abdominal pain, agitation, sweats, insomnia, racing heart rate, and seizures.
-A professional recovery center can aid in minimizing these withdrawal symptoms with a medically supervised detox.
+A professional rehab center can aid in minimizing these withdrawal symptoms with a medically supervised detox.
 The emotional and medical support provided can make the withdrawal period as comfortable and safe as possible.

 Physical Side Effects of Heroin and Fentanyl Use